OliveTin/OliveTin/.github/ISSUE_TEMPLATE/support_request.md

 If you are getting an error message, then please copy/paste, or better, provide a screenshot to show us exactly what is wrong.

+**Can you provide a sosreport?**

+A sosreport really helps us to help you, by providing critical information about your install.
+If you can generate a sosreport, please copy and paste the output here.

+How to generate a sosreport: https://docs.olivetin.app/sosreport.html

 **What package/file/container did you use to install OliveTin?**

 eg: OliveTin-1234-x86_64.rpm